 Contact the Training Coordinator at ext.
 5886/ email@example.com for help with this site and for records of previously completed trainings.

 *NOTE: The online safety training is only general information that pertains to all employees of USC Upstate.
-For more detailed safety information pertaining to your specific position and duties, contact your department head or Director of Risk Management at ext.
+For more detailed safety information pertaining to your specific position and duties, contact your department head or the Director of Risk Management at ext.
 5905 / firstname.lastname@example.org.

-An optimum safe environment can be achieved most effectively by early identification and understanding of safety issues; close interaction among managers, employees, and students; and adherence to the policy and guidance of this employee safety program.
+NOTICE: An optimum safe environment can be achieved most effectively by early identification and understanding of safety issues; close interaction among managers, employees and students and adherence to the policy and guidance of this employee safety program.
 It is understood that we have many diverse types of work environments, and USC Upstate personnel should be working only with the proper equipment and procedures for which they have been trained in order to accomplish their assigned daily tasks.
 This safety overview is not intended to be a procedural manual for every environment; rather it should be used for general guidance.
 Specific hazardous conditions require specific control procedures that must be prepared by those having ownership of the hazard.

-At any time, the university reserves its right to modify, change, suspend, or cancel any part(s) of the policies, procedures, and programs contained in this safety training program.
+At any time, the university reserves its right to modify, change, suspend or cancel any part(s) of the policies, procedures and programs contained in this safety training program.
 The university will, at its discretion, make changes and develop new or revised policies and procedures from time to time.
 All changes to materials will be made according to established procedures.
-When possible and appropriate, the university will seek input from staff groups, and administrators.
-When the university develops or modifies new policies, procedures, and programs, the modifications will be reflected in the Employee Safety and Risk Management Program.
+When possible and appropriate, the university will seek input from staff groups and administrators.
+When the university develops or modifies new policies, procedures and programs the modifications will be reflected in the Employee Safety and Risk Management Program.

 IT IS THE RESPONSIBILITY OF EVERY USC UPSTATE EMPLOYEE TO MAINTAIN A SAFE AND HEALTHY CAMPUS AND TO PROMOTE A RISK-FREE ENVIRONMENT FOR TEACHING, LEARNING AND WORKING, AND FOR COMMUNITY ACTIVITIES.